 Safari redirects to Yahoo Summary

 |Short Description||Part of the Safari Redirect Virus threats.Aims to modify the settings on your Safari web browser in order to get it to cause browser redirects and display different advertisements.|

 |Symptoms||Your Safari web browser begins to display various types of online advertisements, which results in slowing down of your Mac.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|

 See If Your Mac Has Been Affected by Safari Redirects to Yahoo

 Malware Removal Tool

 Safari redirects to Yahoo is the name of a software that has been created to attack Safari in order to display ads.
 There are many similar such programs for Mac, like Fire Search, Apollo Results and Searchnewshighlights.com.
 These programs may all cause redirects to Yahoo on your Safari browser, which suggests that the Safari Redirects to Yahoo threat may be related to more than one unwanted program.

 Once on your computer, this software may pretend to be a helpful browser extension or an app.
-In the same time it may run an active process that may be noticed in Activity Monitor of your Mac.
+At the same time, it may run an active process that may be noticed in the Activity Monitor of your Mac.
 Then, it may change the default search of Safari from Google to Yahoo.
 This is also known as another type of similar threat – the Google Redirect Virus.

 The main purpose of this software is to show you ads.
 It may display various types of promotions once it is active on your Mac: